mdfnam/Tech/README.md

 Here, I will write about different technologies like : html, css and javascript.

-The && (logical AND) operator in JavaScript works as follows:
+- The && (logical AND) operator in JavaScript works as follows:

 If the left operand is truthy, it returns the right operand.
 If the left operand is falsy, it returns the left operand without evaluating the right operand.

+- The || (logical OR) operator in JavaScript works as follows:

 If the left operand is truthy, it returns the left operand without evaluating the right operand.
 If the left operand is falsy, it returns the right operand.

+- isNaN(userAge)

 [About](about.md)